Configuration

 KK+AG9998=001DL002:

-Note that each component must be defined as a hash in the YAML file, be using a training colon.
-As the example above show, the hash will usually be empty.
-(Items are used to configure components when you run local RSMP site, e.g. a TLC emulator.)
+Note that each component must be defined as a hash in the YAML file, by using a trailing colon.
+As the example above shows, the hash will usually be empty.
+(Items are used to configure components when you run a local RSMP site, e.g. a TLC emulator.)

 Timeouts

 Timeouts are defined in seconds.
-Timeouts should be set as low as possible while, still giving the site time to respond correctly before tests times out and report errors.
+Timeouts should be set as low as possible while still giving the site time to respond correctly before tests time out and report errors.

 Configuring the actual site/supervisor